(Zoology Institute of La Sapienza University)

-The artist is on the ladder at work at the other end of the wall.
+The artist is on the ladder at work at the far end of the wall.

 A contemporary Centurion soldier makes a mobile phone call.